JohnTelford/mkdocs_01_03_2023/docs/website_dev_stack.md

 The Iterative Development teams use the Iterative Website Development Stack technologies

-- The core technologies of Iterative WebsiteDevelopment are Git, the GitHub central project repository controlled by the project gatekeeper,  using Local Website Repository, the content delivery network, like Cloudflare, to deploying private [Preview](preview.md) Internet websites, production websites, and .
+- The core technologies of Iterative WebsiteDevelopment are [Git](), the GitHu[GitHub](dev_stack_details#github-details) central project repository controlled by the project gatekeeper,  using Local Website Repository, the content delivery network, like Cloudflare, to deploying private [Preview](preview.md) Internet websites, production websites, and .

-The core technologies of Iterative Development are Git, GitHub, and the Central Website Repository controlled by the project gatekeeper, and a Content Delivery Network (CDN), like Cloudflare, deploying Private Preview Internet websites, production websites, and individual team members Private Preview websites.
+The core technologies of Iterative Development are [Git](dev_stack_details#git), GitHub, and the Central Website Repository controlled by the project gatekeeper, and a Content Delivery Network (CDN), like Cloudflare, deploying Private Preview Internet websites, production websites, and individual team members Private Preview websites.

 #### Team Developers